 - 1. Bring the vehicle to a safe and complete stop as soon as possible. - 2.
-Turn the Leveling Systems Power switch ON and press the "Auto Store" switch. - 3.
-Visually inspect the vehicle undercarriage for any problems. - 4.
-See the Leveling System Operation Guide supplied in your InfoCase for troubleshooting instructions or operating the Leveling System if jacks fail to retract or any other functions fail.
+Turn the Leveling System Power switch ON, use the arrow "Down" button and select "Auto Retract", and press Enter. - 3.
+Visually inspect the vehicle undercarriage for any problems.

+4. See the Leveling System Operation Guide supplied in your InfoCase for troubleshooting instructions or operating the Leveling System if jacks fail to retract or any other functions fail.

-See the manufacturer's Operation Guide provided in your InfoCase for complete operating instructions, safety precautions, and troubleshooting tips.
+See the manufacturer's operation guide provided in your InfoCase for complete operating instructions, safety precautions, and troubleshooting tips.